awsdocs/amazon-transcoder-developer-guide/doc_source/pipeline-settings.md

  **On Progressing Event**
 The Amazon Simple Notification Service \(Amazon SNS\) topic that you want to notify when Elastic Transcoder has started to process the job\.
 To receive notifications, you must also subscribe to the new topic in the Amazon SNS console\.
 Amazon SNS offers a variety of notification options, including the ability to send Amazon SNS messages to Amazon Simple Queue Service \(Amazon SQS\) queues\.
-For more information, see the [Amazon Simple Notification Service Developer Guide](http://docs.aws.amazon.com/sns/latest/dg/)\.
+For more information, see the [Amazon Simple Notification Service Developer Guide](https://docs.aws.amazon.com/sns/latest/dg/)\.

- **On Completed Event**
+ **On Complete Event**
 The Amazon SNS topic that you want to notify when Elastic Transcoder has finished processing the job\.

  **On Warning Event**